apucacao/albatross-old/source/2012-05-07-module-pattern.html.markdown

 tags: javascript, patterns
 ---

-How the module pattern works in JavaScript

-READMORE

 This simple pattern is extremely powerful.
 You can use it to create entirely independent building-blocks for your application, all while minimizing global namespace pollution.